-I have vaguely fond memories from the ’70s.
+I have vague fond memories from the ’70s.

-I say vaguely because I can only remember bits and pieces as I was only ages 0-9 in that decade.
+I say vague because I can only remember bits and pieces as I was only ages 0-9 within that decade.

 I recall my dad wearing lots of plaid pants and my mom wearing owl necklaces, having her long hair put up in bandanas, and lots of bell-bottom pants.

-That wasn’t the only thing we ate but casseroles were to the ’70s what organic food/paleo food/ quinoa is to 2014.
+That wasn’t the only thing we ate but casseroles were to the ’70s what organic food/paleo food/ quinoa is to 2014, currently.

 I hope I am creating the same kind of shag carpet/Dorothy Hamill/watching Roots late on a school night childhood for both of my girls.

 To say the fondest memories I have revolve around food would be an understatement.

-If my parents had known this upon me coming out of the womb, they could have saved a ton on road trips and name brand cereal.
+If my parents had known this upon me coming out of the womb, they could have saved a lot of money on road trips and name brand cereal.

 Almost every great memory I have as I have grown up has an equally amazing recipe that goes along with it.

-I can smell the apples being cooked for the applesauce from the orchard picked produce, the tomatoes being boiled in preparation for canning.
+I can smell the apples being cooked for the homemade applesauce from the orchard picked produce, the tomatoes being boiled in preparation for canning for homemade spaghetti sauce.

-I can hear the popping of popcorn on the stove, hear my mom and grandma’s voices while baking Christmas cookies, laughing about old stories while I smell the chicken roasting in the oven on a Sunday evening.
+I can hear the popping of popcorn on the stove, hear my mom and grandma’s voices talking about old memories while baking Christmas cookies, laughing about old stories while I smell the chicken roasting in the oven on a Sunday evening.

-To this day, when I make pancakes on a rainy Saturday morning, it takes me back so vividly I can actually hear my dad’s newspaper rustling in the other room.
+To this day, when I make waffles on a rainy Saturday morning, it takes me back so vividly I can actually hear my dad’s newspaper rustling in the other room.